Vonng/pigsty/docs/c-service.md

-## Offline Service
+### Offline Service

 Offline service is used for offline access and personal queries.
 It maps the cluster's **5438** port, to the **offline instance Postgres** port (default 5432).

-The Offline service is for interactive read-only access, including: ETL, offline large analytics queries, and individual user queries.
+The Offline service is for interactive read-only access, including ETL, offline large analytics queries, and individual user queries.
 Interactive operations **should not** be accessed through connection pools, so the Default service forwards traffic directly to the offline instance of Postgres, bypassing the Pgbouncer.

 Offline instances are those with `pg_role == offline` or with the `pg_offline_query` flag.
-Other **other slave libraries** outside the Offline instance will act as backup instances for Offline, so that when the Offline instance goes down, the Offline service can still get services from other slave libraries.
+Other **slave libraries** outside the Offline instance will act as backup instances for Offline so that when the Offline instance goes down, the Offline service can still get services from other slave libraries.

 ```yaml
 # offline service will route {ip|name}:5438 to offline postgres (5438->5432 offline)